 Some great trails to do with kids:

-- Laurel Falls– It is 2.6 miles round trip and considered easy to moderate in difficulty.
-The trail is paved but still uneven in spots.
+It is 2.6 miles round trip and considered easy to moderate in difficulty.
+The Laurel Falls trail is paved but still uneven in spots.
 Laurel Falls is 80 foot high and one of the most popular sites in the park.
 There is an upper and lower section with a walkway that crosses over the stream.
-This one is definitely a Christmas card photo front runner!!

 Get those hiking boots and backpacks ready and do some hiking in the Great Smoky Mountains National Park this Spring to see nature’s beauty up close and personal!!